wekan/wekan/SECURITY.md

 Typical already known or "no impact" bugs such as:

-- Brute force password guessign.
+- Brute force password guessing.
 Currently there is [brute force protection with eluck:accounts-lockout](https://github.com/wekan/wekan/blob/master/CHANGELOG.md#v080-2018-04-04-wekan-release).
 - Security issues related to that Wekan uses Meteor 1.6.0.1 related packages, and upgrading to newer Meteor 1.6.1 is complicated process that requires lots of changes to many dependency packages.